MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 # Event collection with Microsoft Defender for Identity

 The Microsoft Defender for Identity sensor is configured to automatically collect syslog events.
 For Windows events, Defender for Identity detection relies on specific event logs, which the sensor parses from your domain controllers.
-For the correct events to be audited and included in the Windows event log, your domain controllers or AD FS / AD CS servers require accurate, advanced audit policy settings. <!--added ad fs / ad cs here-->

-This article lists the events required by the Defender for Identity sensor.
+For the correct events to be audited and included in the Windows event log, your domain controllers or AD FS / AD CS servers require accurate, advanced audit policy settings. <!--added ad fs / ad cs here--> For more information, see [Configure audit policies for Windows event logs](configure-windows-event-collection.md).

-For more information, see [Configure audit policies for Windows event logs](configure-windows-event-collection.md).
+This article lists the events required by the Defender for Identity sensor and information about extra collection methods for standalone sensors.

 ## Supported Active Directory Federation Services (AD FS) events